Hafod estate: Farm and dairy

-In addition to his concern for the social welfare of those at Hafod, Johnes actively involved himself in the building of roads and bridges.
-Upon inheriting the estate there was not one passable road within its boundaries.
+In addition to his concern for the social welfare of those at Hafod, Johnes involved himself in the building of roads and bridges.
+Upon inheriting the estate there were no passable roads within its boundaries.
 He built Hafod Arch in 1810 to commemorate George III's golden jubilee.
 He also built a school for the poor of the community to attend at no charge.
 A fund was established to assist families hit by casualties.
 A physician was brought on staff and medicine was supplied.
 Each year he and Mrs. Johnes opened up their home at Christmas hosting a large event for everyone at Hafod including staff and tenants.